 Additionally, when the opinion cites another case or legal source, the citation to the case or other source has been omitted to save space and to improve the flow of the text.
 These editorial practices are continued in the other court opinions presented in this book.
-Whenever we present a court opinion that includes a term or phrase that may not be readily understandable, we add a bracketed definition or paraphrase.
+In addition, whenever we present a court opinion that includes a term or phrase that may not be readily understandable, a bracketed definition or paraphrase has been added.